How to give stock as a holiday gift

 “Gifting stocks can be a great way to teach children or grandchildren about saving and investing, or a fun way of creating interest in the stock market, a company, or a particular industry,” says Eva Victor, senior director high net worth wealth planning attorney at Northwestern Mutual.

-But giving stock is not quite so easy as placing an order from Amazon, and would-be givers need to pay attention to a few rules so that they stay on the right side of the law.
+But giving stock is not quite as easy as placing an order from Amazon, and would-be givers need to pay attention to a few rules so that they stay on the right side of the law.

 If you’re thinking of giving stock to a child, there a few options for how to do so:

-- Give stock from an existing investment account – contact your broker to help make the transfer electronically or by stock certificate.
+- Give stock from an existing investment account: Contact your broker to help make the transfer electronically or by stock certificate.

-- Give stock with an app – find an online app that allows you to give stock.
+- Give stock with an app: Find an online app that allows you to give stock.

-In either case, the recipient should have a brokerage account to receive the stock.
+In any case, the recipient should have a brokerage account to receive the stock.
 A minor child should have a custodial account, while an of-age child may have a regular account.
 While you could transfer the stock as physical certificates, it’s merely a novelty and pricey to do so, too.